selva221724/selva221724/README.md

 - 💻 I do have multiple names like AI/ML Engineer, Data Scientist and Python Developer.
-- 🧑🏼‍💻 Data Science & Artificial Intelligence is my core subject areas where I face them every single day in my career.
+- 🧑🏼‍💻 Data Science & Artificial Intelligence is my core subject areas & I face them every single day in my career.
 - 🎓 Got a Masters from the United Kingdom in Robotics & Automation and One more Masters in Electronics and a Bachelors in Physics.
 - 🔕 Yes, I had many funs, errors, successes, failures with the different types of data, problems, solutions, Proof of concepts and developments.
 - 🔭 Currently, Learning BlockChain core ideas and building smart contracts with Solidity.